Phillip-England/godocument/docs/theming.md

 Godocument makes use of CSS variables to give users more control of their theme.
 Variables are either viewed as *utility* variables or *element-specific* variables.

-<md-important>To adjust the theming for your site, edit the variables found at the top of `/static/css/index.css`.</md-important>
+<span class='md-important'>To adjust the theming for your site, edit the variables found at the top of `/static/css/index.css`.</span>

 ## Utility Variables